domasles/vector/README.md

-# Vector - Vector-Based Propeller Database
+# VECTOR - VECTOR Encodes Coordinates To Optimize Retrieval

 A lightweight vector database library for Python that organizes data using mathematical coordinate systems.
 Built with domain-driven architecture and designed for single-file storage with O(1) lookup performance.